shanker96/dataviz/README.md

 ## Approach:

 ## Data Preparation and Cleansing:
-a.
-Collected data from various sources such as ERP systems, CRM systems, and sales databases.
+- Collected data from various sources such as ERP systems, CRM systems, and sales databases.
-b.
-Performed data cleansing, data normalization, and data enrichment using Alteryx to ensure data accuracy and consistency.
+- Performed data cleansing, data normalization, and data enrichment using Alteryx to ensure data accuracy and consistency.
-c.
-Created a master data set that integrated data from multiple sources to enable analysis and reporting.
+- Created a master data set that integrated data from multiple sources to enable analysis and reporting.

 ## Sales Insights and KPIs:
-a.
-Calculated Total Sales, Total Profit, Average Customer Lifetime Value, and Total Customer Money Spend to measure sales performance.
+- Calculated Total Sales, Total Profit, Average Customer Lifetime Value, and Total Customer Money Spend to measure sales performance.
-b.
-Analyzed country-wise sales to identify potential opportunities for growth.
+- Analyzed country-wise sales to identify potential opportunities for growth.
-c.
-Calculated monthly sales to track seasonal trends and identify peak sales periods.
+- Calculated monthly sales to track seasonal trends and identify peak sales periods.
-d.
-Identified the top 5 Sale stock to understand which products were driving sales.
+- Identified the top 5 Sale stock to understand which products were driving sales.

 ## Business Use Cases:
-a.
-Identified key business use cases such as increasing sales revenue, reducing costs, and improving customer retention.
+- Identified key business use cases such as increasing sales revenue, reducing costs, and improving customer retention.
-b.
-Conducted root cause analysis to identify the factors that were impacting sales performance.
+- Conducted root cause analysis to identify the factors that were impacting sales performance.
-c.
-Developed data-driven recommendations to address the identified issues and improve sales performance.
+- Developed data-driven recommendations to address the identified issues and improve sales performance.

 ## Visualization and Reporting:
-a.
-Developed interactive dashboards using Tableau to provide stakeholders with a comprehensive view of sales performance.
+- Developed interactive dashboards using Tableau to provide stakeholders with a comprehensive view of sales performance.
-b.
-Created data visualizations such as bar charts, line charts, and heat maps to enable data exploration and analysis.
+- Created data visualizations such as bar charts, line charts, and heat maps to enable data exploration and analysis.
-c.
-Automated reporting using Tableau to provide regular updates to stakeholders.
+- Automated reporting using Tableau to provide regular updates to stakeholders.

 ## Results:
 - The sales insights and analysis project helped the organization achieve the following outcomes: